Hotel 1898 The Post

 and the sense of scale remains consistent throughout.

-The result is a hotel that feels enclosed rather
+The result is a hotel that feels enclosed rather than expansive.

 That is the point.